-2017 Total Visa Credit Card Review – WalletHub Editors
+2019 Total Visa Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 What you get in return for this significant investment is $225 of spending power and a chance to improve your credit if you behave well.
 But all credit cards provide the latter, most at a much cheaper price point.
 And there are less expensive ways to get an emergency loan, too.
-You would therefore be wise to focus on the Total Visa’s top competition when reading the rest of our in-depth review below.
+You would therefore be wise to focus on the Total VISA®’s top competition when reading the rest of our in-depth review below.

-- Offers Credit-(Re)building Capabilities: No matter how bad your credit might be, you should be able to get approved for the Total Visa Card, provided that you can afford its $89 up-front cost.
+- Offers Credit-(Re)building Capabilities: No matter how bad your credit might be, you should be able to get approved for the Total VISA® Card, provided that you can afford its $89 up-front cost.
 This buys you a way to add new information to your credit reports on a monthly basis, which will help rebuild your score if it reflects on-time payments.

+- $164 In Initial Fees: The fees begin rolling in before things even really get started, with an $89 program fee that must be paid prior to account opening.
+It’s rare for a credit card to have such a fee, so either the Total VISA® is gouging folks or pretty much every other issuer is offering a steep discount.
 That’s only the beginning, too, unfortunately.
 If you decide to pay up and open an account, you’ll get hit with a $75 annual fee the first month your account is open, reducing your initial credit line of $300 to just $225.
 Altogether, that amounts to $164 in fixed fees before your first account anniversary.
 And things don’t get much better after that.

 - $136 In Unsecured Initial Spending Power: The bit of borrowing potential provided by unsecured credit cards for people with bad credit supposedly is among their biggest draws.
 Emergency expenses can’t always be handled with cash on hand, after all.
-Yet Total Visa will give you a grand total of just $136 in funds that you can’t cover yourself to start out with.
-That’s what you’re left with after subtracting the $89 application-processing fee and $75 first-year annual fee from your $300 initial credit line.
+Yet Total VISA® will give you a grand total of just $136 in funds that you can’t cover yourself to start out with.
+That’s what you’re left with after subtracting the $89 program fee and $75 first-year annual fee from your $300 initial credit line.
 And while that paltry sum might help you pay a small bill or two, it certainly won’t go very far.

-- $123 In Fees Each Subsequent Year: The Total Visa Card’s annual fee drops down to $48 beginning in the second year, which may lead you to believe it will be less expensive to use.
+- $123 In Fees Each Subsequent Year: The Total VISA® Card’s annual fee drops down to $48 beginning in the second year, which may lead you to believe it will be less expensive to use.
 However, that annual fee is supplemented by a $6.25 “monthly servicing” fee, which pushes the yearly tab to $123.
 In contrast, many other offers, secured or unsecured, do not charge monthly fees.

 Other Things To Consider

-- Checking Account Required: The Total Visa Card’s terms don’t provide much information about this particular requirement, but it appears that you do need a checking account in order to qualify.
+- Checking Account Required: The Total VISA® Card’s terms don’t provide much information about this particular requirement, but it appears that you do need a checking account in order to qualify.
 You’re going to need a deposit account to make credit-card payments anyway, but this somewhat arbitrarily prevents prepaid cards, savings accounts, money orders and other non-checking means of payment from filling that role.

 - $29 Annual Additional-Card Fee: If you want to add an authorized user to your account — not recommended unless the other person is someone you can trust to use the card responsibly — you’ll have to pay an additional $29 per year for the privilege.
 This doesn’t make much sense, however, as the account offers no rewards for spending, and an authorized user won’t earn you a higher credit limit.
 Bear in mind that other issuers charge a much lower fee or none at all for adding authorized users.